ALVAROPING1/Trailmakers-LogicBlocksGuide/Logic Blocks Guide.md

 - Range: maximum distance between an object and the sensor for it to be detected, in meters ($1 \text{ block} = 0.25 \text{ m}$)
   - Distance is measured from the center of the block, meaning the distance between the object and the side of the block is half a block ($0.125 \text{ m}$) shorter than the distance measured
-- Output value: value of the output signal created by the block, discussed in \nameref{signals}
+- Output value: value of the output signal created by the block, explained in \nameref{signals}
 - Trigger
   - Normal: sends an output when it detects an object
   - Inverted: sends an output when it doesn't detect an object